ConnorDonegan/connordonegan.github.io/florida.markdown

 Under the State of Florida’s convict leasing program (1877-1919) approximately 14,000 Floridians and visitors served sentences of hard labor at the pain of the lash.
 Prisoners labored in some of Florida’s first phosphate mines and were leased to turpentine and lumber operations throughout the state.
 This research, which began as my master's thesis at UBC, draws on over four decades of reports on the prison system by its administrators in the Florida Department of Agriculture, geographic sentencing data, data on prisoner characteristics, minutes from the Board of Pardons, and additional materials held in the Convict Lease Subject Files in the Florida State Archives.

-This research is centrally concerned with expanding our knowledge of a highly consequential and deeply troubling institution.
-It engages with a number of questions revolving around the inter-connected themes of violence, labor, and race.
+This study engages with a number of questions revolving around the inter-connected themes of violence, labor, and race.
 This page provides a summary of the research followed by a (pre-print) copy of the work published in *Florida Historical Quarterly*.
-The pre-print contains some supplementary material (images and an original document) not present in the *FHQ* article, as well as a correction to the text (the second paragraph beginning on p.
+The pre-print contains some supplementary material (images and an original document) not present in the *FHQ* article, as well as a minor correction to the text (the second paragraph beginning on p.
 27 is missing from the original publication).

 #### Origins of the lease